Home

 In 1863 he published his first work on Pure Logic, which was hardly a success, with four copies sold in 6 months.
 But Jevons was a great one for persistence.

 In his 1869 logic textbook, The Substitution of Similars, he describes the Logical Abacus: a series of wooden boards with various combinations of true and false terms.
 They were intended to be arranged on a rack, and a ruler was used to remove certain excluded combinations.
-This was the basic outline of the device that, with the addition of levers and pulleys, Jevons had a Salford clock maker construct for him in 1869.
+This was the basic outline of the device that, with the addition of levers and pulleys, Jevons had a Salford clockmaker construct for him in 1869.
 Fitted within a wooden case and with a keyboard mounted on the front to operate the substitution mechanism, this was his Logic Piano.

 The logic piano was a wooden box approximately 90 cm high.
 A faceplate above the keyboard displayed the entries of the truth table.
-Like a piano, the keyboard had black-and-white keys, but they were used to enter premises.
+Like a piano, the keyboard had black-and-white keys, but they were used to enter the premises.
 As the keys were struck, rods would mechanically remove from the face of the piano the truth-table entries inconsistent with the premises entered on the keys.

-The Logic Piano – otherwise called the biggest logic machine in the 19th century – can deal with up to four terms.
+The Logic Piano — otherwise called the biggest logic machine of the 19th century — can deal with up to four terms.
 Jevons had, in fact, wanted to build a machine capable of dealing with up to 16 terms, but it would have been too large and taken up a whole wall in his office.
 The logic expressions are typed (or perhaps played) via the keys of the keyboard, and hitting full stop removes all impossible combinations from the screen.
 The copula is the equals key, while the finis key resets the machine.

-As Jevons’ adversary John Venn noted, this logic machine has no practical purpose, for there are no circumstances in which difficult syllogisms arise or in which syllogisms must be resolved repeatedly enough to justify mechanization of the process.
+As Jevons’ adversary John Venn noted, this logic machine has no practical purpose, for there are no circumstances in which difficult syllogisms arise or in which syllogisms must be resolved repeatedly enough to justify the mechanization of the process.
 Jevons countered that it was convenient to his personal work and valuable in his logic classes.

 Invention 3 – Jevons’s Number